tobermory/executive-glib/README.md

 Executive and its associated *Action* takes place.

 The Executive is used in combination with Unix *select* system call.
-We compute the time delta from now to earliest Executive event time, then select on fds of interest for that delta.
+We compute the time delta from now to the earliest Executive event time, then select on fds of interest for that delta.
 If/when I/O data does arrive, we process it and re-compute a new delta and start over.
 Eventually, no data will arrive in the interval and we pop the head